It’s funny. Some combinations may initially seem like they might not work, simply because you’re mixing casual wear with formal attire.

 Polos and dress pants could be perfect to wear in these instances.

-But if you’re expected to dress for a business-casual, cocktail, or formal dress code, avoid the polo and dress pants combination.
+But if you’re expected to dress for a cocktail or formal dress code, avoid the polo and dress pants combination.
 It won’t be formal enough.

 2. Choose “Casual” Dress Pants